 This meeting will evaluate and recommend fundamental data concerning tungsten, hydrogen, their ions and molecules in the edge plasma region of experimental nuclear fusion devices with a view to quantifying and reducing the uncertainties in the modelling of its collisional, radiative and plasma-material interaction properties.

-The meeting will be held at Forschungszentrum Jülich, Germany from 27 – 30 April 2020.
-The Scientific Secretary is Christian HILL.
+The meeting will be held in Board Room A at IAEA HQ in Vienna, Austria from 27 – 30 April 2020.
+The Scientific Secretary is Kalle HEINOLA.

 Experimental devices: JET (attached/detached), AUG, DIII-D, MAGNUM, PSI-2, ITER , JT60-SA, T10